-Are stories removed from reality?
+Are stories distinct from reality?
 Non-existent?
 Where do they come from?
 Anna Scott walks into a book store and falls for a handsome store proprietor in Notting Hill.
 Raskolnikov murders and drives himself to the point of madness.
 Camus’ Meursault is unperturbed by murder.
 He never lies.
 Seth has Julia lying to her husband, lover and her child.
 Marquez’s 90 year old protagonist falls for a 14-year old prostitute in Colombia.
 Steven Knight’s Thomas Shelby says he’s gotten used to killing men, but not horses.
 Nakata speaks to cats.
 Lispector’s Agua Viva, is nothing but a stream of words.

 “I read this post about how we do things and wish to do things not because we inherently want them, but because they’ll feed into the identity we’ve created for ourselves on various media.
 How many of us are actually reading the books we post about or enjoying the vacations we tirelessly document?
 It’s like we have internalised those identities and can’t separate our real selves.
 It’s confusing though, because I no longer know how to operate without it.” ~ extract from a letter to the editor

-And that’s when I particularly enjoy the uncertain song of a Thrush, or the touch of old paper.
-The smell of it; blood and ink.
-But I refuse to believe the world isn’t big enough for the Thrush and our tablets to co-exist, without gnawing at each other’s freedom.
+But the optimist in me refuses to believe the world isn’t big enough for the Thrush and our tablets to co-exist, without gnawing at each other’s freedom.
 This magazine is after all, a souvenir of our new age, where we give you shelter under this digital foliage of literature and art, where we hope to be peacekeepers of this delicate oasis.